Kos Island

 An island suitable for everyone

 Kos is one of the most visited destinations in Greece, is the third largest island in the Dodecanese and second in terms of population.
-We remind you that the largest island in the Dodecanese is Rhodes, the second is Karpathos, which however has the lowest population in Kos.
+We remind you that the largest island in the Dodecanese is Rhodes, the second is Karpathos, which however has less inhabitants than Kos.

-How to get to Kos – flights and ferris
+How to get to Kos – flights, ferries and transfers

 International airport of Kos (IATA-KGS code) is named after Hippocrates, the father of modern medicine, who was born on the island.
 It is the only airport on the island and is an important stopover also for reaching the smaller islands of the Dodecanese.